Maria Rentmeister: After the war

 At the Second People's Congress, on 17/18 March 1948, she was elected for membership of the first German People's Council, mandated to draw up a new constitution (based on a document that had already been provided to it).
 She was also one of those selected, the next year, for membership of the second People's Council which replaced the first in May 1949 and went on to constitute itself, in October 1949, as the East German parliament (Volkskammer).
 At that point she did not remain as a Volkskammer member.
 Rentmeister's political career was very far from over, however.

-In 1947 Maria Rentmeister was one of the founders of the Democratic Women's League (Demokratischer Frauenbund Deutschlands/ DFD), serving as a member of its national executive.
+In 1947 Rentmeister was one of the founders of the Democratic Women's League (Demokratischer Frauenbund Deutschlands/ DFD), serving as a member of its national executive.
 Between 1947 and 1949 she also served as its general secretary.
 The DFD was one of five mass organisations which, under the centralised Leninist government model being adopted, was designed to broaden the popular legitimacy of the overall political structure.
 Alongside the officially designated bloc parties, the mass organisations received from the ruling party their own fixed quotas of seats in the national parliament (Volkskammer).

 In 1949 Rentmeister took charge at the national Department for Cultural Enlightenment at the Ministry for Public Education.
 Here, till 1954, she was in charge of developing East German cultural relations with foreign countries.
 Between 1951 and 1954 she also took on the deputy chairmanship at the National Commission for Cultural Artifacts.
 Between 1954 and 1958 Rentmeister was the acting head of the National Arts Department within the Ministry for Culture.
 Between 1958 and 1960 she headed up the press and publicity activities of Progress Film, the country's monopoly film distributor.
 In 1960, officially on health grounds, she retired from her professional career.

 After 1960 she worked as a volunteer for the Party Central Committee's Institute for Marxism-Leninism.
 She also involved herself with the Commission for the History of the Local Labour Movement which had been established by the Berlin party leadership team ("SED-Bezirksleitung Berlin").

 Personal

-Maria Rentmeister was married firstly to the Oberhausen communist Wilhelm Bettinger and secondly to Fritz Rettmann (1902-1981).
+Rentmeister was married firstly to the Oberhausen communist Wilhelm Bettinger and secondly to Fritz Rettmann (1902-1981).
 Both were actively engaged in anti-Nazi resistance after 1933.
 Both spent time in prison and / or camps because of their resistance activities.
 Both nevertheless survived Nazi imprisonment.
 Aside from this, details, including the dates of the marriages, are not disclosed in sources.
-Maria Rentmeister also had a daughter.
+Rentmeister also had a daughter.